 Lie down on the floor, face up with the knees bent and pointed toward the ceiling.
 Squeeze the glutes and raise the hips to create a straight line between the shoulders and the knees.
 This exercise primarily targets the glutes, but the hamstrings, low back and abdominal muscles are all involved in this strengthening and stability exercise.
 Variations include holding and pulsing at the top of the exercise or raising one leg off the floor for a single-leg version.

 Office Variation: While in a seated position, maintain good posture and engage the abdominals.
 Squeeze the glutes together as tightly as possible and hold for a count of 10 before releasing and repeating.

 Suitable for nearly every location, simply engage the core muscles and raise up onto the balls of your feet to strengthen the calf muscles and improve balance.
 Hold for a count of 10 before lowering and repeating.
 Closing the eyes adds a balance challenge.

 There is no office variation needed for this little exercise gem!
-It is appropriate for the gym, the living room, the office—and even while waiting in line for coffee, the ATM or the bus (basically anywhere you can stand).
+It is appropriate for the gym, the living room, the office—and even while waiting in line for coffee, the ATM, and the bus (basically anywhere you can stand).

 Deliver the individualized programs people need to adopt long-term, healthy behaviors with ACE’s Personal Trainer Certification.